contao/docs/docs/manual/guides/local-installation/ddev.en.md

 The `ddev` binary is not available in the container, so first switch to the host console with `exit`.

+{{% notice tip %}}

+The [Contao Demo Website](https://demo.contao.org/) is maintained for the currently supported Contao versions and can be optionally be installed via Composer.
+Here you can find information about the [Installation of the Contao Demo](https://github.com/contao/contao-demo).

+{{% /notice %}}

 ## Additional information

 `ddev start` starts the project, `ddev stop` ends it.
 Make sure beforehand that you have changed to the project folder.